zoalst/Speak3D/readme.md

   - to use negative numbers you can say 'negative' or 'minus' followed a number, do not pause between these words
   - example (.. represents a slight pause): say 'create cube .. size .. one hundred fifty .. x .. minus twenty five'

-## Preset Defaults
-  - default size is 50 for all non-floor/wall geometries
-  - default (x,y,z) is (0,50,0) for all non-floor/wall geometries
-  - default color is light pink (0xffb6c1) for all non-floor/wall geometries
-  - default size is 1000 for all floor/wall
-  - default (x,y,z) is (0,0,0) for floor
-  - default (x,y,z) is (0,500,0) for wall, so it spans y 0 to 1000
-  - default (x,y,z) is (0,500,-500) for back wall
-  - default texture is checkers for all floor/wall
-  - default transparent is false
-  - default amount is 3

 ## If you want to run on your server

 You'll need [nodejs](http://nodejs.org/) installed